brandenbonaby/hyperv-testing/README.md

 <h2> optional arguments: when positional argument 'view' used </h2>

-    -V, --view-all-states    View the test status for all vmbus devices.
+    -V, --view_all    View the test status for all vmbus devices.

-    -v, --view-single-device View test values for a single vmbus device.
+    -v, --view_single View test values for a single vmbus device.